ronin-rb/ronin-payloads/README.md

 ## Features

+* Provides a succinct syntax and API for writing payloads in as few lines as possible.
 * Allows defining Payloads as plain-Ruby Classes.
 * Provides base classes for a variety of languages and payload types:
   * ASM